ghc-proposals/ghc-proposals/proposals/0631-main-return-types.rst

  instance Termination ExitCode where report = id

- -- Not strictly required, but users might expect
- -- 'Termination' to be the class of /allowed/
- -- main return types (and perhaps some day it could -- become that). instance Termination () where report = const ExitSuccess
+ -- The remaining instances are not strictly required, -- but users might expect 'Termination' to be the class of -- /allowed/ main return types (and perhaps some day it -- could become that). instance Termination () where report = const ExitSuccess

+ instance Termination Void where report = absurd

 If, for a given program, ``(main >>= exitWith . report) :: IO ()`` type-checks, then the resulting program will behave as if that had been written for ``main``